 - All articles should contain complete endnote references that include first and last names of authors, article titles, place of publication (for books), publisher, exact publication dates, volume and issue number (for journal articles) and page numbers.
 Online sources should include complete URLs.

-- Text, including endnotes, should be double-spaced, with wide margins.
+- Text, including endnotes, should be left-aligned and double-spaced, with wide margins.

 - Tables or artwork should be supplied in separate files rather than embedded in the document.